-If you plan to race more conservatively and place your bets on a long breakaway, then the General Build plan could be a better choice.
+If you plan to race more conservatively and place your bets on a long breakaway, then the General Build Plan could also be a good choice.

-Race tactics will play a huge role in your success when it comes to criterium racing.
-Knowing when to sit in and save energy versus when to make your move is a skill that takes time to develop, however it can absolutely be taught.
+Race tactics will play a huge role in your success in criterium racing.
+Knowing when to sit in and save energy, and when to make your move, is a skill that takes time to develop.
+Luckily, it is also a skill that can be taught.
 In the video below, Team Clif Bar Racing's athletes discuss their strategic decisions in the 2018 District Championship:

 Crit Racing for Climbers

-While some of us are built for Crit racing, others have more of a climber body type.
-To learn how to race a crit with a lower absolute power, check out the conversation below:
+While some of us are built for Crit racing, others have more of a climber's body type.
+To learn how to race a crit with a lower peak power output, check out the conversation below:

 Conserving Energy in a Pack

-Due to the high speeds encountered in road racing, your aerodynamic drag plays a big role in how fast you are able to go at a certain wattage.
-Of course, aerodynamic drag is not something we can get rid of entirely, however by taking steps to minimize drag, we can reduce the watts wasted to the wind and go faster for the same power output.
+Due to the high speeds encountered in road racing, your aerodynamic drag plays a huge role in your speed at a given wattage.
+Of course, aerodynamic drag is not something we eliminate entirely, however, we can take steps to minimize drag and reduce the watts wasted to the wind.

 Since criteriums are such short events, there is a chance that the whole group stays together up until the last few laps.
 In these cases, your ability to put out a high maximum power for a brief period of time could be the difference between first place and a mid-pack finish.
 Your training will play a huge role in your ability to generate power, however sprinting has a big technical component as well.
 In the video below, our resident criterium expert Pete Morris discusses how to get the most from your sprint.